A General Framework for Importance Sampling with Markov Random Walks: Introduction

-The policy insight is also twofold.
+The policy insights are also twofold.
 First, our pandemic model simulation suggests that the infected population's overflow probability is sensitive to the transmission rate.
-Even one basis point change can affect the probability dramatically.
-It implies any marginal effort to limit the transmission may have large impacts, and calls for a more accurate estimation of such parameters to better evaluate the risk associated with a pandemic.
+Even one-basis-point change can dramatically affect the probability.
+This implies that any marginal effort to limit the transmission may have huge impacts, and it calls for a more accurate estimation of such parameters to better evaluate the risk associated with a pandemic.
 Second, our CoVaR simulation confirms the empirical finding in \cite{adrian2016covar} that VaR and CoVaR have no significant relationship cross-sectionally at a fixed quantile level.
-Hence institutions' exposure to systemic risk due to institutional connections may not align with individual risk measures.
-Our study points to a new observation regarding tail dependence: Each institution's VaR and CoVaR may follow a similar trend with respect to the level of risk, but such tread varies across different institutions.
-This suggests that an individual-specific factor could approximate the dependence of the system well.
+Hence, institutions' exposure to systemic risk due to institutional connections may not align with individual risk measures.
+Our study points to a new observation regarding tail dependence: Each institution's VaR and CoVaR may follow a similar trend with respect to the level of risk, but such a trend varies across different institutions.
+It suggests that an individual-specific factor could approximate the cross-sectional dependence well.